marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Now the basic setup was known, this is where it became more difficult.
 I had to *actually* take all the JS code for rendering 2D images using Canvas2D and 360&deg; images using three.js/WebGL (let's call this the *twin engine*), and rewrite it in AssemblyScript, using WebGL as graphical output.

 This required a few steps, which I will not fully document here since it's out of scope (*next blogpost: WebGL?*).
-But the most important steps are below.
+But the most important steps are laid out below.

 ![A schema I found googling "WebGL pipeline"](img/pipeline.svg)*The German WebGL rendering pipeline -- you're welcome! ([wiki](https://commons.wikimedia.org/wiki/File:Graphics_pipeline_de.svg))*

-The input for AssemblyScript are only the Micrio image parameters: a unique ID, the image width and height.
+The input for AssemblyScript are only the Micrio image parameters: a unique ID, and the image width and height.
 The output must be WebGL-ready *vertex* and *texture coordinate* array buffers, containing all coordinates of all tiles and their individual texture mappings.

 WebGL in its raw form gives you only low level functions to work with.
 Where drawing a tile in Canvas2D was simply using `context.drawImage(...)` with some relative coordinates, now all tile coordinates should be stored in a single vertex array buffer having static positions, which WebGL will draw relative to the virtual camera's 3D Matrix and the user's browser viewport.